frumioj/pysaml2/doc/howto/config.rst

 The configuration is written as a python module which contains a named dictionary ("CONFIG") that contains the configuration directives.

+NOTE: as this is loaded as a python module, it should be named as something with a file suffix of '.py'.

 The basic structure of the configuration file is therefore like this::

     from saml2 import BINDING_HTTP_REDIRECT